Our Little Farm

 Then we moved into an old timbered farmhouse with a huge barn and more surrounded by a big yard of grasland, passed through by a little creek, and an old orchard.
 Our neighbors call us by the name of the farm, Ätches.
 That shows that we and our dogs have nicely settled in.
 Meanwhile a little group of people around here have formed a kind of walkie-team and they all help up to keep the dogs moving.
 Two of our offspring, Maya (Casilda of Kahnawake) and Diego, have found their furever families in our village, and another, Yepa (Donata of Kahnawake) lived in a town nearby.

 Ruhlkirchen is part of a small catholic enclave in Hesse, the Gericht (court district) Katzenberg which consists of four villages.
-This small district hast tons of stories to tell, richt in tradition on which the people here set a high value.
+This small district hast tons of stories to tell, rich in tradition on which the people here set a high value.
 1971, during a local government reform, these four villages and a neighboring fifth united to form a rural community named Antrifttal.
 Although almost all farms had to give up during the last 50 years, people here up keeping to many rular customs and a strong social cohesion.

 Our farmhouse is in the upper part of the village and is named Ätches, a really cryptic name.
 The farmstead was built in the first years of the 20th century, close to the church that still is the heart of the village.
 It is a two-storied timbered building on a sandstone floor.
 The beautiful front faces the church.
 Two other sides have been cladded (unfortunately) in times when timbered houses were linked to poverty.